ritika296/ritika296/README.md

 ## 🎯 About Me

-I work at the intersection of **data analysis, BI dashboarding, and business strategy** — turning messy spreadsheets and databases into decisions people can act on.
-Currently pursuing my PGDM in Data & Business Analytics at JAGSoM, Bengaluru.
+I work at the intersection of **data analysis, BI dashboarding, and business strategy**.
+I'm particularly interested in building systems that turn messy data into decisions — whether that's a dashboard, a diffusion model, or a guardrail layer for an AI product.

+Currently pursuing a **PGDM in Data & Business Analytics** at Jagdish Sheth School of Management (JAGSoM), Bengaluru.

 **Right now I'm working on:**
 - 🛡️ An AI guardrail system for a student-support chatbot